ShimaTaku818/R-as-GIS-for-Economists/docs/VectorDataBasics.md

 wells_by_nrd_sf_again <- st_as_sf(wells_by_nrd_dt)
 ```

-So, this means that if you need fast data transformation, you can first turn an `sf` to a `data.table`, transform the data using the `data.table` functionality, and then revert back to `sf`^[Remember that conversions between `sp` and `sf` also take time.].
+So, this means that if you need fast data transformation, you can first turn an `sf` to a `data.table`, transform the data using the `data.table` functionality, and then revert back to `sf`.
 However, for most economists, the geometry variable itself is not of interest in the sense that it never enters econometric models.
 For most of us, the geographic information contained in the geometry variable is just a glue to tie two datasets together by geographic referencing.
-Once we get values of spatial variables of interest, then there is no point in keeping your data an sf object.
+Once we get values of spatial variables of interest, there is no point in keeping your data as an sf object.
 Personally, whenever I no longer need to carry around the geometry variable, I immediately turn an sf object into a `data.table` for fast data transformation especially when the data is large.

-## Geometrical operations
+## Non-interactive geometrical operations

 There are various geometrical operations that are particularly useful for economists.
 Here, some of the most commonly used geometrical operations are introduced^[For the complete list of available geometrical operations under the `sf` package, see [here](https://cran.r-project.org/web/packages/sf/vignettes/sf1.html).].
-You can see the practical use of these functions in the Demonstration section.
+You can see the practical use of some of these functions in Chapter \@ref(demo).

 ### st_buffer

 `st_buffer()` creates a buffer around points, lines, or the border of polygons.

 Let's create buffers around points.
 First, we read well locations data.

 ```r